-EDUC 200 Education in American Society with Field Study I EDUC 320 The Young Child: Emerging Literacy with Field Study II EDUC 322 The Child and Literacy with Field Study II EDUC 341 Elementary Curriculum: Mathematics with Field Study III EDUC 374 Early Childhood Curriculum: Mathematics and Science with Field Study III EDUC 431 Early Childhood Professional Practicum A EDUC 432 Early Childhood Professional Practicum B EDUC 437 Elementary Professional Practicum A EDUC 438 Elementary Professional Practicum B along with other pertinent information from University faculty and administration.
-Applicants for the student teaching practicum who believe that they may not meet the criteria for retention in the program noted above are urged to consult with the Office of Professional Experiences well before the due dates for filing an application.
+EDUC 200 Education in American Society with Field Study I EDUC 320 The Young Child: Emergent Literacy with Field Study II EDUC 322 The Child and Literacy with Field Study II EDUC 341 Elementary Curriculum: Mathematics with Field Study III EDUC 374 Early Childhood Curriculum: Mathematics and Science with Field Study III EDUC 431 Early Childhood Professional Practicum A EDUC 432 Early Childhood Professional Practicum B

+EDUC 437 Elementary Professional Practicum A EDUC 438 Elementary Professional Practicum B

+- 4. Students make a final formal application for the student teaching practicum.
+This application will assist the Professional Standards Committee in evaluating the candidate's suitability to pursue a career in teaching.
+References may be required along with other pertinent information from University faculty and administration.
+Applicants for the student teaching practicum who believe that they may not meet the criteria for retention in the program noted above are urged to consult with the Office of Professional Experiences well before the due dates for filing an application. - 5.
+The Professional Standards Committee shall assist the Office of Professional Experiences in evaluating students and shall function as an appeal board for students when necessary.